-IMPORTANT STEPS FOR THE COLLEGE TO UNDERTAKE OVER THE NEXT BIENNIUM (2020-2022) INCLUDE THE FOLLOWING:
+IMPORTANT STEPS FOR THE COLLEGE TO UNDERTAKE OVER THE NEXT BIENNIUM (2022-2024) INCLUDE THE FOLLOWING:

-- 1. Explore AlcoholEdu Ongoing course to address any data gaps we have for our continuing students, especially those reaching drinking age.
-Review alcohol and drug use aggregate data from Student Health and Wellness.
-(Student Affairs) - 2.
-Research opportunities to include other survey modules related alcohol and other drug use in the Healthy Minds survey launching in Spring 2021.
-(Student Health and Wellness Center) - 3.
-Collegiate Recovery Program explore the goals and need for a program such as this at Otis College.
-(Student Affairs) - 4.
-Health and Wellness/LiveWell Interest Residential Communities Launch a residential interest program focused on living well and promoting health and wellness.
-(Residence Life and Housing) - 5.
-Promote and Provide Data Visualization on our Low AOD users across campus Promote Abstainers and Nondrinkers data and consider a College-wide Student Affairs info graphic on key data points related to first year students Think creatively on how to visualize our data specific to AOD use among our students using AlcoholEdu, CCAPS (counseling assessment), and other Student Health and Wellness data sources.
-(Student Affairs)
+- 1. Research opportunities to include other survey modules in the Healthy Minds survey launching in Spring 2024 - 2.
+Collegiate Recovery Program explore the goals and need for a program such as this even if a small number of students that demonstrate a need for elevated treatment - 3.
+Health and Wellness/LiveWell Interest Residential Communities Launch a residential interest program focused on living well and promoting health and wellness. - 4.
+Promote and Provide Data Visualization on our Low AOD user across campus Promote Abstainers and Nondrinkers data and consider a College-wide Student Affairs info graphic on key data points related to first year students - Think creatively on how to visualize our data specific to AOD use among our students using AlcoholEdu, CCAPS, and other Student Health and Wellness data sources. - 5.
+Prevention and Outreach -developing a strategic plan around prevention and outreach across multiple issues that intersect with AOD.